How To Build a Self Service Portal Using WordPress

 This helped keep the enquiry queue turning over readily and drastically improved response rates.

-Support staff began receiving official managerial recognition and commendation for creating adn committing knowledge to the database.
+Support staff began receiving official managerial recognition and commendation for creating and committing knowledge to the database.

 This gave staff a personally rewarding reason to “grow the know”.